 What Is Artificial Intelligence?

+Your smartphone uses AI to power voice assistants and real-time navigation.
+Your favorite companies, like Amazon and Netflix, use AI to recommend products and content.
 And email clients like Gmail even use AI to automatically write parts of emails for you.

-Fundamentally, AI-powered marketing tools are prediction machines.
-And their predictive abilities can be used to give your social media marketing superpowers.
+In turn, these capabilities can be used to give your social media marketing superpowers.

 How Is AI Used in Social Media?

 AI technology is a key component of the popular social networks you use every single day—and of marketing on those platforms.